glynnforrest/Crutches/docs/named_bitmask.md

 NamedBitmask
 ============

-Like the NamedBitmask class, the NamedBitmask class allows for easy bitwise manipulation of an integer value.
+Like the Bitmask class, the NamedBitmask class allows for easy bitwise manipulation of an integer value.
 With a NamedBitmask however, you can refer to the flags by names rather than the underlying bits.
-A good application of this could be for UserPermissions.
+A good application of this could be for user permissions.
 The entire permission set could be stored as a single integer, and each permission could be checked and manipulated with names rather than integers.